marcostota/GO-Imersao5-esquenta/README.md

-Mini-Project to studie using hexagnal estructure, sqlite3 and mock to tests.
+Mini-Project to studie using hexagonal architecture, sqlite3 and mock to tests.